najlabintnajeeb/Analog-Bandgap-Design/Modules_2/Lab1.md

 ##### BGR circuit using VCVS Opamp

-the complete Bandgap Reference (BGR) circuit using a DC-based ideal op-amp, implemented using a VCVS (Voltage-Controlled Voltage Source).
-At this stage, we are not including the startup circuit;
+This lab covers the design of a complete Bandgap Reference (BGR) circuit using an ideal operational amplifier, implemented as a VCVS (Voltage-Controlled Voltage Source).
+At this stage, the design focuses on the core reference branch (MP3–R2–Q3) to generate a temperature-independent voltage, excluding the startup circuit for initial verification.

-The primary objective here is to understand the main reference branch, specifically the MP3–R2–Q3 branch, and how it is designed to generate a temperature-independent reference voltage.

 <details><summary><strong>Circuit Diagram </strong></summary>

   ![Unknown](https://github.com/user-attachments/assets/30cba537-7055-4341-a10e-249645db8b80)